AndreiCherniaev/FreeRTOS_ATmega2560_MPLAB/README.md

  It was a little bit problem to import Microchip Studio's project to MPLAB X. I try to use "import" menu of MPLAB X but there are a problems with patch see https://www.microchip.com/forums/m822760.aspx#1209072 Now it works.
  All my code use the same license as FreeRTOS https://github.com/FreeRTOS/FreeRTOS-Kernel

  If you want to use Arduino bootloader so you can.
-Produce .hex file via MPLAB X and flash it  to ATmega using console.
+Produce .hex file via MPLAB X and flash it  to ATmega using avrdude https://github.com/avrdudes/avrdude into console.
 Example

  avrdude -c arduino -p atmega2560 -cwiring -P /dev/ttyUSB0 -b115200 -D -Uflash:w:"PATH/blink_2560.X.production.hex"
 Where PATH is your path to .hex.